-Movie review: ‘Eva Hesse,’ a well-made portrait of a remarkable artist
+Review: ‘Eva Hesse,’ fine portrait of remarkable artist

 “Eva Hesse” is a remarkable film about an even more remarkable artist, a woman who playfully and resolutely turned the world of sculpture inside out.

 That she managed to produce so much work before dying of a brain tumor at age 34, in 1970, shows how driven and inspired Hesse was, especially since she didn’t really get going until the mid-’60s.
 This woman had the urge of art at her core.

 Luckily for the filmmakers, Hesse kept journals, letters, datebooks and such that give word to her frustrations, passions and progress.
 Southfield native Selma Blair does a beautiful job of voicing Hesse’s writing.
 And first-time writer-director Marcie Begleiter wisely lets Hesse’s life story — the times before she was an artist — weave in and out of the larger story of her art.

 So we begin with a teen Hesse in New York City as an aspiring and gifted painter.
 We follow her through art schools, a stint at a woman’s magazine, and to college.
 Her doting dad wishes she would pursue something more practical, but Eva is set on being an artist.
 She marries a tempestuous Irish sculptor, Tom Doyle, becomes a fixture, if not a flame, on the New York art scene and follows Doyle to Germany.